Marketing Mastery: Owned, Paid, Earned and Borrowed ChannelsDec 07, 2023

-Reason 1.
-They each revolve around different stages of the marketing funnel.
+Reason one: they revolve around different stages of the buying journey.

 For the middle of the funnel, earned and owned media come into their own.
-As your customers arrive at the evaluation stage of the customer journey, earned media gives your brand that credibility boost you need to beat out the alternatives and competitor offers.
+As your customers arrive at the evaluation stage of the buyer journey, earned media gives your brand that credibility boost you need to beat out the alternatives and competitor offers.
 PR, podcasts and branded mentions are great middle-of-funnel channels.

-For the bottom of the funnel, your owned media nurtures and converts prospects through to a sale.
+At the bottom of the funnel, your owned media nurtures and converts prospects to a sale.

-Reason 2.
-It allows you to do more with less.
+Reason two: It allows brands to do more with less.

-Using a mix of paid, earned, owned, and borrowed channels make your budget work harder, and integrating your marketing efforts across multiple channels has a multiplier effect.
+Using a mix of paid, earned, owned, and borrowed channels makes your budget work harder, and integrating your marketing efforts across multiple channels has a multiplier effect.

 The whole is greater than the sum of the parts - Aristotle

 Save this handy chart to refer back to.